WISH

 John's home in Apache Junction, Arizona

-For many hardworking middle-income individuals and families, rising housing costs make buying a home feel out of reach.
-Yet that dream remains powerful—often tied to family history, personal sacrifice, and the hope of building a stable future.
+For hardworking individuals and families with low- to moderate incomes, rising housing costs have put homeownership out of reach for many.
+Yet the dream remains powerful—often rooted in family history, personal sacrifice, and the hope of building a stable future.
 For Phoenix-area resident John, that dream was shaped by the path his parents carved.

-For years, John has worked in manufacturing in the Phoenix metro area, assembling HVAC units.
-With a dream of homeownership, he saved his money, sacrificing vacations and social time to lay the groundwork for a future of homeownership.
-“I was a workhorse for five years,” he recalls.
-“I sacrificed a lot… buckling down to save money.”
+For years, John worked in manufacturing in the Phoenix metro area, assembling HVAC units.
+With a goal of buying a home, he saved diligently, sacrificing vacations and social time to lay the groundwork for his future.
+“I was a workhorse for five years,” he said.
+“I sacrificed a lot, buckling down to save money.”

-John’s hard work paid off.
-After building his savings and then qualifying for the Federal Home Loan Bank of San Francisco’s Middle-Income Downpayment Assistance Program through his local financial institution, TruWest Credit Union, John had all he needed to purchase a home of his own.
+That hard work paid off.
+After building his savings and qualifying for the Federal Home Loan Bank of San Francisco’s Workforce Initiative Subsidy for Homeownership (WISH) Program through his local financial institution, TruWest Credit Union, John was able to purchase a home of his own.

 Owning a home is the number-one wealth-building tool for the middle class.